 II.
 How Christianity helped set the stage for the Holocaust

-(ii) Because most of those who would blame evolution for the Holocaust are fundamentalist Christians, it might be helpful to point out the similar blame assigned to Christian anti-Semitism for helping to set the stage for the Holocaust:
+Because most of those who would blame evolution for the Holocaust are fundamentalist Christians, it might be helpful to point out how Christian anti-Semitism actually helped set the stage for the Holocaust:

 Thus, when Adolf Hitler needed a scapegoat group to rally the discontented majority to his cause and catapult himself to power, natural victims clearly marked by the church were at his disposal.
 The Christian public, not only in Germany, but also throughout Europe, was predisposed to receive the Nazi message of hatred.
 (Haught 1990:157-158)